DefectDojo/django-DefectDojo/docs/content/en/connecting_your_tools/external_tools.md

 The path to the report to import.
 $DD_IMPORTER_REPORT_PATH
 --scan-type value, -s value
-The scan type of the tool - https://documentation.defectdojo.com/integrations/parsers/file/.
+The scan type of the tool.
 $DD_IMPORTER_SCAN_TYPE
 --product-type-name value, --pt value:
 The name of the Product Type to import findings into.